Cuckoo Moray: Later life

 Cuckoo remained the top dancer in Hindi films until dancers such as Helen and Vyjayanthimala came into the industry.
 Cuckoo was a family friend of the Anglo-Burmese dancer and actress Helen.
 She was also known for helping unknown actors get their break in Bollywood, such as Pran in Ziddi.
 Cuckoo had introduced a 13-year-old Helen into films as a chorus dancer in films such as Shabistan and Awaara (both 1951).
 Cuckoo and Helen most notably appeared in song and dance sequences together, such as in Chalti Ka Naam Gaadi (1958) and Yahudi (1958).
 Her last film appearance was in Mujhe Jeene Do in 1963 after which, she had disappeared from the film industry.

 Cuckoo was fond of luxury and reportedly had three luxury cars, one was used by her, the other meant for her pet dog and the last one by Helen.
 She owned several apartments and a lot of jewelry but is said to have lost them for violating income tax rules.
 Because of this, she had no money left.
 As her fortunes dwindled, she battled terminal cancer, dying at the age of 52.
 Cuckoo died on 30 September 1981 due to cancer at the age of 53.
 At the last moment, the situation became such that the film industry left her in oblivion.
 There was no money even to buy medicines, due to which Cuckoo could not get herself treated and no one from the film industry came forward to help her.
 She was forgotten and unattended by the film industry at the time of her death.

+It has been recently confirmed that Cuckoo's real name was Cuckoo Moray.